 This format of franchising is analogous to the supplier-distributor relationship.
 The franchisor is merely responsible for providing inventory, and the distributor or franchise owner moves the product.
 The franchise owner usually has more independence than in the business format with the only restriction being the exclusivity of products.
 There is also often a fee for using the trademark as well.
 This format is preferred for more big-ticket purchases, like in the automobile industry.
 Brands that prefer this format include Ford and Coca-Cola.

 A management franchise is run by a franchise owner who oversees the business rather than being involved in day-to-day activities.
-This type of franchise is ideal for someone who has previous business experience and can lead the franchise business to success.
+This type of franchise is ideal for someone who has previous business experience and can lead the franchisee business to success.
 Most B2B franchise businesses follow the management model of franchising.

 How To Franchise A Business

 The franchise industry in India is estimated to be worth around $47-48 billion and is expected to register a substantial growth rate in the near future.
 Depending on what kind of business you own, you can consider expanding your business through the franchise model, but only after you have asked yourself two key questions:

 - Is franchising the right strategy for expansion?

 If the answer to both these questions is in the affirmative, here’s what you need to know about franchising:

 Can you describe your business, its goal and mission, in a short sentence?
 If so, you clearly understand the ins and outs of the business.
 For a successful franchisee, as a franchisor, you must understand your business concept clearly to attract investment.
 If not, start preparing yourself by checking your financials t analyse your business and decide which franchise format would be best suited for you.
 Read up on different franchise models to select the one that is viable for your business.